Clinical Data Management After BDS in India

 Let’s understand what a clinical data manager does.

-The following are the roles and responsibilities of the clinical data manager:
+The following are the roles and responsibilities of a clinical data manager:

 Gather data from multiple sources and ensure every entry is accurate, complete, and free of discrepancies.